CreativeSolutionsGroup/bz-commendation-api/docs/deployment.md

 # Deployment

+Create a new tag, and wait 2 minutes.

+## DEPRECATED

 Probably the most complex part of this project is the deployment (and it's super simple!)

 There are a few steps: